A simple recipe for vegan soda bread with fresh seasonal herbs and sunflower seeds, ready in 40 minutes and made with easy to find ingredients.

 Herbed bread is just divine and I urge you to add some seasonal herbs to your mix – here I’ve used parsley, thyme and chives but you can use your favourite flavour combination or whatever you have to hand.

-I paired my soda bread with my really tasty lettuce soup (recipe to follow very soon) for a lovely summery treat but you can try different herbs, seeds and spices in your bread to complement your soup!
+I paired my soda bread with a really tasty lettuce soup for a lovely late summer treat but do try different herbs, seeds and spices in your bread to complement your soup!

 - Caraway seeds and chilli flakes with Beetroot Soup